Whitolow Au (Archive 2011)

 How did Whit end up in such a cool job?
 He studied electrical engineering while an undergraduate at the University of Hawaii, a field that allows for many different careers.
 He knew he wanted to live in Hawaii and do research, and found that marine bioacoustics would allow him to do just that.
 It has also allowed him to travel to research and conference locations around the world, including New Zealand, Iceland, the Netherlands, Denmark, Moscow, Rome and Beijing!

 In his over 35 years in this field, Whit has discovered a lot about dolphin sounds, and considers his work a continual game, trying to understand dolphin SONAR.
-He says his most memorable discovery was finding that dolphins produce very high intensity, high (loud, high pitched) sounds in the wild.
+He says his most memorable discovery was finding that dolphins produce very high intensity, high frequency (loud, high pitched) sounds in the wild.
 Because dolphins were previously monitored in tanks, only lower frequencies and amplitudes had been recorded.
 But Whit’s recorders out in the bay were finding unbelievable results that many other scientists had a hard time accepting.
 In fact, his first paper on dolphin SONAR was rejected.

 Reviewers and other scientists thought Whit had measured incorrectly, as his numbers were so surprising.
 But Whit had stumbled upon a new concept: dolphins adjust their sound’s volume and frequency to suit their environment.
 In fact, the difference in the tank versus the open sea was about 40 decibels, or 100 times louder!
 So Whit decided to try again, and wrote a paper proving his methodology, making sure to include lots of examples and lab calibration data.
 He even borrowed a hydrophone from another researcher to show that his results were not due to a problem with his own equipment.
 The paper was accepted in 1974.